 - Actually, the image of the blonde man on the Eldridge doesn’t look anything like the pictures of Valiant Thor or Donn Thor published by Frank Stranges.
 He may well be an ET, but he is not those two ETs.

 - From everything we know, Valiant Thor and his companions were trying to help the human race.
-The ETs responsible for the Philadelphia Experiment and the Montauk Project were the Ciakahrr, whom the Cabal consider to be gods. https://wcpi.ca/valiant_thor/
+The ETs responsible for the Philadelphia Experiment and the Montauk Project were the Ciakahrr, whom the Cabal worship as superior entities. https://wcpi.ca/valiant_thor/

 - The ETs stationed at Montauk were one Draco reptile they called Charley (‘C’ for Ciakahrr?) and many malodorous small greys, who were mass-produced at DUMBs around the U.S. (See Matrix II, by Valdamar Valerian)